Skip to main content

 The purpose of this policy statement

 York City of Sanctuary has contact with children, families, and vulnerable adults as part of its activities.
-These include the Welcome to York Programme, ESOL provision, social activities such as outings and barbecues, and emergency accommodation provision (adults only).
+These include ESOL provision, social activities and outings, and emergency accommodation provision (adults only).

 • We seek to provide parents, vulnerable adults and volunteers with the principles that guide our approach to child protection and safeguarding